-Arnold is a funny, funny guy and cracks jokes—or draws hilarious pictures—even at his darkest moments (See, for example, figure 12.4, figure 24.5, and figure 27.2).
+Arnold is a funny, funny guy and cracks jokes—or draws hilarious pictures—even at his darkest moments.
 Sherman Alexie has said that "being funny breaks down barriers between people.
-I can get up in front of any crowd, and if I make them laugh first, I can say almost anything to them" (source).
-We think this applies to Arnold most definitely.
+I can get up in front of any crowd, and if I make them laugh first, I can say almost anything to them" ( "A World of Story-Smoke: An Interview with Sherman Alexie").

 We think this most definitely applies to Arnold:

 I realized that, sure, I was a Spokane Indian.
 I belonged to that tribe.
 But I also belonged to the tribe of American immigrants.
 And to the tribe of basketball players.
 And to the tribe of bookworms.

 And to the tribe of cartoonists.

 And the tribe of tortilla chips-and-salsa lovers.